-Labor El Khomri law: to oppose the reform of the labor law, unions now wield the weapon of mass economic destruction (Yep ...) blocking refineries and deposits of petroleum fuels!
-And it could work to bend a government that, on this one, does in her head!
+El Khomri Labor Law: to oppose the reform of the Labor Law, the unions are now brandishing the weapon of massive economic destruction (hey yes…) by blocking refineries and petroleum fuel depots!
+And that could work to make bend a government which, on this blow, does as it pleases!

 He will be stronger than oil #NuitDebout?
 On Econologie.com, we think so!

-Indeed; the energy blockage is a strategy that works pretty well to bend governments, as our economy is dependent on oil.
-Fuel stocks, excluding oil refineries and depots, are indeed very low (a few days)!
-Proof is that in less blocking 24h, the Stations of many department mainly in the West of services have already taken rationing: 20L for light vehicles under 3.5 Tons and 40L for heavier ...
+Indeed; the energy blockage is a strategy that works rather well to make governments bend, so much our economy is dependent on oil.
+Fuel stocks, apart from refineries and oil depots, are indeed very low (a few days)!
+Proof of this is that in less than 24 hours of blockage, the Service Stations of many departments, mainly in the West, have already taken rationing measures: 20L for light vehicles of less than 3.5 tons and 40L for the heaviest ...

 More or less recent social movements have already refineries lock: it always ended either by a government back either by acts of violence to forcibly unlock the refineries or fuel depots!
 About the evolution of the current potential shortage, see this Article World.

-To recall, a final blocking back in the fall 2010 about pension reform and we initiated at the time the debate: oil, stronger unions?
-Debate remains quite topical!
-Today the debate is strictly the same as only reasons for blocking change ...
+As a reminder, a last blockage dates back to the fall of 2010 concerning the pension reform and we initiated the debate at the time: oil, stronger than the unions?
+Debate which therefore remains very topical!
+Today the debate is strictly the same since only the reasons for the blockage change ...

-And also 2010, the government minimized the risk of shortages, Yet very real, at least in some places!
-Here is what was stated Jean-Louis Schilansky president of the French Union of Petroleum Industries (UFIP) at the time:
+And also 2010, the government minimized the risk of shortages, very real though, at least for some places!
+Here is what Jean-Louis Schilansky, president of the French Union of Petroleum Industries (Ufip), said at the time:

-It remains "between 7 and 10 days" of fuel stocks available Monday said Jean-Louis Schilansky, the sixth day of the strike in the refineries of Total.
-The UFIP said last week that inventories were "to 10 20 days' consumption.
-"Inventories declined slightly more than expected."
+There remains “between 7 and 10 days” of fuel stocks available, declared Monday Jean-Louis Schilansky, the sixth day of the strike in the refineries of Total.
+Ufip had indicated last week that stocks represented “10 to 20 days” of consumption.
+"Inventories fell a little more than expected."

-Finally and spread on the bottom line, ie employment, here is an interesting and comprehensive debate on the deep and structural changes in the labor market in recent years (and the next, because it is known on econology to anticipate): Labour market: all unemployed tomorrow?
+To finish and expand on the substance of the problem, that is to say employment, here is an interesting and comprehensive debate on the deep and structural evolution of the labor market in recent years (and the next ones, because on econology we know to anticipate): Labour market: all unemployed tomorrow?

-It is for the same basic reasons of evolution of the labor market that the idea of basic income begins to be seriously considered by many governments of the world, but this ... this is another story!
+It is for the same basic reasons for the evolution of the labor market that the idea of basic income is starting to get serious consideration by many governments around the world, but this… that's another story!